datacommonsorg/api-r/README.md

 Open Knowledge Graph from R.

-Querying the graph via [SPARQL](https://en.wikipedia.org/wiki/SPARQL) queries to the Data Commons REST API endpoint go through the `Query` function.
+Querying the graph via [SPARQL](https://en.wikipedia.org/wiki/SPARQL) queries to the Data Commons REST API endpoint go through the `query` function.
 For example:

 ```
 # Populate a data frame with columns specified with SPARQL